-The accelerated peacebuilding and development program opens in the fall of 2013.
+The accelerated peacebuilding and development program opened in the fall of 2013.
 Students can apply to the graduate program during their third year of undergraduate studies.
 If admission is granted, they will continue with the accelerated curriculum.

-The new accelerated program is ideal for nontraditional students who have previous experience in the field but have not completed an undergraduate degree.
+The accelerated program is ideal for nontraditional students who have previous experience in the field but have not completed an undergraduate degree.

 Students must have both a minimum GPA of 3.25 and a faculty recommendation in order to apply.
 Those interested should request more info as soon as possible in order to be assigned an advisor to help plan their course of study.

 Accelerated MA in conflict transformation curriculum

 The undergraduate curriculum for the BA/MA accelerated program is the same as the standard peacebuilding and development curriculum, with the following change: